jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 - use `assert` statements
 - use `unittest`
   - `self.assertIsNone`     - is this thing `None`?
-  - `self.assertIsNotNone`
+  - `self.assertIsNotNone`  - is this thing not `None`?
   - `self.assertFalse`      - is this thing `False`?
   - `self.assertTrue`       - is this thing `True`?
   - `self.assertEqual`      - are these two things equal?
-  - `self.assertNotEqual`   - are these two things unequal?
+  - `self.assertNotEqual`   - are these two things not equal?

 Do you want to [read more about unittest.TestCase methods](https://docs.python.org/3/library/unittest.html?highlight=unittest#classes-and-functions)?